JosefButts/qdrant-ui/Readme.md

 # Advanced Qdrant Query Interface with Streamlit

 This Streamlit application provides an advanced interface for querying a [Qdrant](https://qdrant.tech/) vector database.
-It allows users to perform semantic searches with optional filters using either OpenAI embeddings or Qdrant's built-in FastEmbed model.
+It allows users to perform semantic searches with optional filters using either OpenAI embeddings with future plans to incorporate Qdrant's built-in FastEmbed model.

 ## Features

-- **Embedding Options**: Choose between OpenAI embeddings and Qdrant's FastEmbed for query vectorization.
+- **Embedding Options**: Choose between OpenAI embeddings for query vectorization.
+Qdrant's FastEmbed will be implemented in the near future
 - **Environment Variable Support**: Utilize environment variables for API keys and URLs.
 - **Dynamic Filter Interface**: Create complex filters (`must`, `must_not`, `should`) based on metadata fields.
 - **Collection Management**: Select from available collections in your Qdrant database.